 “I just hope the seeds survive the winter and don’t get blown away,” Li said.
 “Hopefully it rains because the bluebonnets are interesting: they don’t wait for the winter to start germinating, and they grow through the winter because the leaves are able to survive the cold.
 But if it doesn’t rain between now and the spring, we won’t have bluebonnets.”

-As seniors, Li and his team have ensured that their agricultural legacy and love for gardening will continue growing much after they graduate this spring.
-After Li and the other volunteers graduate, Mr. Clapp and his Theory of Knowledge class will take over in directing the garden and adding more plants that students are interested in.
+As seniors, Li and his team have ensured that their agricultural legacy and love for gardening will continue growing long after they graduate this spring.
+After Li and the other volunteers graduate, Mr. Clapp and his Theory of Knowledge class will help look over the garden and add more plants that students are interested in.

 “This is a wonderful opportunity,” Mr. Clapp said.
 “People are disconnected from the life around them.
 I think this will be the only garden on all of Westwood’s campus.
 In Canada, they have an outdoor education system, and many schools have an [agriculture] class or a garden, but we don’t.
 I think a lot of people don’t know what they’re missing.
 This is going to be a really good treat for Westwood in the future.”